The Book of Phoenix: Plot

 In a might of anger and rage she over heats like the sun and explodes, causing an apocalypse to fall on Earth.
 Saeed survives, which is what he was engineered to do, and leaves the deadland of America and walks to the ruins of West Africa.
-Using Phoenix' feather and a machine, he extracts her memory which is sent to an unknown database center, before placing it on his skin to extract his memory.
+Using Phoenix's feather and a machine, he extracts her memory which is sent to an unknown database center, before placing it on his skin to extract his memory.
 This is how The Book of Phoenix is preserved and told.

 The novel ends with Sunuteel misinterpreting the Book of Phoenix on purpose and rewriting a wrong version of the story full of his own ideas which are used as the basis for the justification of the enslavement and oppression of the Okeke people by the Nuru people.
 Because this is what he was always taught and he could not believe otherwise.
-Another reason he changes the story was because he truth terrifies him after seeing Phoenix.
+Another reason he changes the story was because the truth terrifies him after seeing Phoenix.

 The epilogue is spoken by a mysterious white man.
 He says that the story will continue, which points to the next book in the series, Who Fears Death.